Inequivalent contact structures on Boothby-Wang 5-manifolds: Topology of circle bundles

 given by evaluation. \begin{defn} We call the class $c$ {\em indivisible} if $\langle c,-\rangle$ is surjective. \end{defn} Clearly, if the class $c$ is indivisible, then $c$ cannot be written as $c=ka$, with $k>1$ and $a\in H^2(M)$.
 By Poincar\'e duality it follows that a class $c\in H^2(M)$ is indivisible if and only if the map

 is surjective.

-Suppose that $\pi\colon X\rightarrow M$ is the total space of a circle bundle over $M$ with Euler class $e\in H^2(M)$.
-For the following proofs we will need two results which are probably well known, but included here for completeness.
+Suppose that $\pi\colon X\rightarrow M$ is the total space of an oriented circle bundle over $M$ with Euler class $e\in H^2(M)$.
+For the following proofs we will need two results which are probably well known but included here for completeness.
 The first result is related to the exact Gysin sequence \cite{MSt}: